TO THE AMA: IT'S NOT ABOUT YOU.

 THE DOCTOR captured the public imagination.
 Volumes have been written on what the painting means.
 To Fildes it was about hope: the light coming through the window was for him the hope that comes with dawn.
-To others the painting suggested that "character and virtue are as important as knowledge
+To others the painting suggested that "character and virtue are as important as knowledge and skills."

 I've always felt that the painting is not about the doctor.
 Instead, I think we viewers identify with the child; we see ourselves as the patient and when we do, this is the kind of attentive, dedicated physician we want caring for us.
 Indeed, the painting recalls for me the Biblical line: "I was ill and you cared for me," a line that is soon followed by "Whatsoever you do to the least of these, my brothers and sisters, you do unto me."